AI-Phil/KineticConstructs/README.md

 ### Iteration 4: Langflow Chatbot

+Hybrid search is a powerful combination of semantic and keyword search terms without requiring pre-determined categories or tags.
+But there are a couple of limitations we can improve upon:

+1. The search returns results in a ranked order, but does not remove results that are not relevant to the query.
+   It is possible to fine-tune this with thresholds, but that requires more code complexity and introduces an element of fragility to the solution.
+2. This technique requires users to have an understanding of how to use the search tools; with the category/tag filtering this is somewhat obvious in usage, the idea of searching by meaning is novel and may confuse users.

+If we go back to the problem we are trying to solve (helping users find the perfect product), a more natural interface might be a chatbot.

-In this iteration, we evolve our search by leveraging the power of large language models (LLM) to determine the search query, and to tailor the results to the user's requirements.
+In this iteration, we evolve our search by leveraging the power of large language models (LLM) to determine the search query, and to filter the results to the user's request.
 This simplification allows us to add a chatbot to our original `server.js` application by enabling a chat widget that has been hidden in plain sight all along.

 #### Review Langflow Flows